BenNeise/bennneise.github.io/_posts/2009-05-15-virtual-machine-blue-screen-detector.markdown

 ---

-[Carter Shanklin](http://www.twitter.com/cshanklin) has used [Microsoft Office Document Imaging Library (MODI)](http://www.codeproject.com/KB/office/modi.aspx?fid=172151&df=90&mpp=25&noise=3&sort=Position&view=Quick&fr=76&select=1629759) to improve Eric SloofÔÇÖs [script](http://www.ntpro.nl/blog/archives/1100-Virtual-Machine-Blue-Screen-detector.html) [ to detect Blue Screens of Death (BSoDs)](http://www.ntpro.nl/blog/archives/1100-Virtual-Machine-Blue-Screen-detector.html); it now captures the errors and converts them to text.
+[Carter Shanklin](http://www.twitter.com/cshanklin) has used [Microsoft Office Document Imaging Library (MODI)](http://www.codeproject.com/KB/office/modi.aspx?fid=172151&df=90&mpp=25&noise=3&sort=Position&view=Quick&fr=76&select=1629759) to improve Eric Sloof's [script](http://www.ntpro.nl/blog/archives/1100-Virtual-Machine-Blue-Screen-detector.html) [ to detect Blue Screens of Death (BSoDs)](http://www.ntpro.nl/blog/archives/1100-Virtual-Machine-Blue-Screen-detector.html); it now captures the errors and converts them to text.

 ![BlueScreenDetector](/content/images/2016/01/BlueScreenDetector.jpg)

-From EricÔÇÖs blog:
+From Eric's blog:

 > [F]irst it captures a screenshot of a virtual machine.
 Secondly it uses the Toolkit Extensions to copy it to the local drive.
-When the PNG image is saved on the local drive, itÔÇÖs converted to TIFF.
+When the PNG image is saved on the local drive, it's converted to TIFF.
 The TIFF image will be used to extract the text using OCR.

-ItÔÇÖs the kind of thing that na├»ve users expect computers to be able to do, but which actually turn out to be rather difficult.
-ItÔÇÖs an incredible use of the various technologies involved ÔÇô PowerCLI, the Toolkit Extensions, MODI and PrimalForms.
+It's the kind of thing that na├»ve users expect computers to be able to do, but which actually turn out to be rather difficult.
+It's an incredible use of the various technologies involved ÔÇô PowerCLI, the Toolkit Extensions, MODI and PrimalForms.